seniorrelder/alx-system_engineering-devops/README.md

 - : This script prints "Hello, World" followed by a new line to the standard output.
 - : This script prints a confused smiley "(Ôo)".
+- : This script prints a confused smiley "(Ôo)".